dlitkowski/CHIP-8/README.md

 TODO:

-Test keyboard functionality.

-Test more ROMs, add threading so the delay and sound timers count down at 60hz and the screen is not unnecessarily updated.
+Add audio, test more ROMs, and add threading for the delay/sound timers and display refresh.